rfofrich/rfofrich.github.io/_pages/research.md

 ### Which climate solutions will actually work at scale?

 Avoiding more extreme climate change will require both rapid decarbonization and strategies for addressing residual emissions.
-But theoretical mitigation potential can look very different once climate, ecological, technological, economic, and institutional constraints are considered.
+But theoretical mitigation potential can look very different once climate, ecological, technological, economic, and institutional constraints, as well as equity considerations, are taken into account.

 My research examines **where climate solutions are viable, how durable their benefits are, and what trade-offs emerge when they are deployed at scale**.
 My work on tropical bioenergy, for example, examines a fundamental tension in land-based mitigation: climate change can undermine the crops on which mitigation depends, while expanding cultivation into more favorable regions can threaten biodiversity and natural carbon storage.

-I am extending this framework across natural and engineered carbon removal, comparing strategies through their **durability, scalability, resource requirements, ecological consequences, and governance constraints**.
-The goal is not simply to estimate how much carbon could be removed, but to identify where removal can provide durable climate benefits without creating comparable damages elsewhere.
+I am extending this framework to natural and engineered climate solutions (e.g., carbon removal), comparing strategies based on their durability, scalability, resource requirements, ecological and social consequences, and governance constraints.
+The goal is not simply to estimate climate benefits, but to identify which pathways provide measurable and lasting benefits without creating comparable damages elsewhere.

 *Selected work:* Fofrich Navarro, Chiu & Ordway, *PNAS Nexus*